Luke Steele (footballer): Nottingham Forest

 On 1 August 2018, Steele signed a two-year deal with Nottingham Forest.
 He made his debut for Forest on 14 August in the first round of the 2018–19 EFL Cup against Bury as a substitute, after Jordan Smith had been sent off.
 The game finished 1–1 after 90 minutes with Forest going through to the second round 10–9 on penalties, one of which Steele scored for Forest.

 On 8 August 2019, Steele was loaned to Championship side Millwall until January 2020.

 On 31 January 2020, Steele was loaned back to Millwall for the remainder of the season.

 Notts County

 On 20 April 2021, Steele signed for Notts County on a short-term deal following an injury to first-choice goalkeeper Sam Slocombe.

 Deeping Rangers

 Prior to Steele joining the club, he played for local clubs Peterborough Northern Star reserves and Spalding Sunday League side Jubilee as a striker, as well as signing for Northern Premier League Division One South East side Stamford on 14 December 2020 in his natural position.
 In February 2021, following his time at Stamford, Steele was initially set to return to hometown club Peterborough as backup; however, the Football League blocked the move due to Steele already playing for three clubs during the 2020–21 season.

 Steele would go on to sign for Deeping Rangers as a forward.
 On 4 January 2022, he scored the winning goal a 1–0 win over Sleaford Town.

+Peterborough Sports

+Steele arrived at Peterborough Sports in February 2023.
+He immediately made an impact, along with joint-manager Michael Gash, winning Manager of the Month, remaining undefeated in March.